KasperskyLab/Kaspresso/docs/Tutorial/index.en.md

 ﻿# Introduction

 Hi everyone!
 <br>If you're here, it means you're interested in Android autotests.
 Kaspresso is a great solution that can help you.
-You can get more information about our framework [here](https://kasperskylab.github.io/Kaspresso/).
+You can find more information about our framework [here](https://kasperskylab.github.io/Kaspresso/).
 <br>The Kaspresso team prepared Tutorial in codelabs format.
 This Tutorial is designed to help you get started with Kaspresso and familiarize yourself with its main features.

 ## Tutorial structure